Response to Climate Change

 3. Introducing hybrid company-owned vehilcle representatives

-By introducing hybrid vehicles for our sales activities and also encouraging employees to use public transportation systems while in urban centers, we are promoting measures to better respond to climate change and raising employee awareness.
+By introducing hybrid vehicles for our sales activities and encouraging employees to use public transportation in urban areas, we have implemented measures to more effectively address climate change and raise employee awareness.

 CO2 emissions from sales vehicles